tilu207/snake-solver/README.md

 You can add the -h flag to see further options.

 ## Results
 The results were produced on a $30 \times 30$ grid and averaged over 100 games.
 Names of the solvers correspond to the solver classes.
-The cell-tree solver has default paramters, the cell-tree-wh solver sets weights to favour walls and the cell-tree-greedy solver allows areas to be left unreachable.
+The cell-tree solver uses default parameters (as defined in the cell-tree solver class), the cell-tree-wh solver sets weights to favour movement along walls and the cell-tree-greedy solver allows areas to be left unreachable.
+Note that I only shortly experimented with the parameters and picked the best ones found during that period for evaluation.
+Further tuning may reduce the number of moves.
 The exact configs for the solvers can be found [here](/eval/all-solvers/config.json) and [here](/eval/advanced-ct/config.json).

 | Solver            | Avg Moves | Min Moves | Max Moves | Std Moves | Avg Score | Completion (%) | Avg Time per Game (sec) |
 |-------------------|-----------|-----------|-----------|-----------|-----------|------------------|---------------------------|